Local Wake-on-LAN for your phone

 PacketWake

-Wake PCs, servers, and NAS devices from iPhone or Android with clear profiles, explicit wake actions, and no cloud account in the path.
+Wake PCs, servers, and NAS devices from iPhone or Android with organized profiles, deliberate wake actions, and no cloud account in the path.

 • No account